jyoti-1233/SQL_Projects/Music_Store_Analysis/SQL_Music_Data _QUESTIONS_AND_ANSWERS (1).md

 # <p align="center">Music Store Data Analysis Project</p>

 This project analyze the music playlist database.
-You can examine the dataset with SQL and help the store understand its business growth by answering simple questions.
+You can examine the dataset with SQL and help the store understand by its business growth by answering simple questions.